What are Wetlands and why do we care?

 Wetlands are important and often overlooked features in our landscape.
 They are, by definition, land that is saturated in water seasonally or year-round.
 Wetlands can be fresh or salt water and go by a variety of other names, such as salt marshes, peatlands, bogs, and fens.

-These ecosystems are found throughout the world; However, they are particularly prevalent in Canada landscapes.
+These ecosystems are found throughout the world; however, they are particularly prevalent in Canadian landscapes.
 In fact, wetlands cover approximately 16% of Canada’s landmass.
 They are some of the most productive ecosystems, similar to coral reefs and rainforests.
 Producing immense amounts of food and resources, wetlands are one of the most important ecosystems on our planet.

 Why Do We Care About Wetlands?